 Important Neuropathy Information

 Nerve pain is caused by pressure on nerves or the spinal cord, or by damage to nerves.
-It is also called neuropathic pain.
+It is also called neuropathic pain, or neuropathy.
 People often describe nerve pain as burning, shooting, tingling, or as a feeling of something crawling under their skin.
 It can sometimes be more difficult to treat than other types of pain.

 Diabetic Peripheral Neuropathy is a form of nerve damage in the hands and/or feet.
 It is one of the most common complications that can occur if you have diabetes.
 High blood sugar can injure nerve fibers throughout your body, but diabetic neuropathy most often damages nerves in your legs and feet.